dhis2/developer-portal/docs/guides/ai-development.md

 A few things worth understanding:

 -   Consumer and free tiers increasingly train on your conversations by default unless you opt out, and may retain that data for years.
 Several major providers have moved in this direction.
--   Business, enterprise, and API plans usually offer stronger protections and do not train on your data by default.
-But commercial does not automatically mean safe.
-Even paid plans may use your data to train new models depending on the exact contract and settings, so read the terms that apply to you.
+-   Even if business, enterprise, and API plans often advertise stronger protections, you should still treat it with caution.
+Whether your prompts are used for training, how long data is retained, and who can access it all depend on the specific contract and settings.
+Research the exact terms that apply to you before sending anything sensitive.
 -   Locally hosted models keep data on your own infrastructure.
 -   If you handle personal data of EU/EEA residents, GDPR applies whichever tool you pick.
 It affects what you may send to a third-party service, where that data is processed and stored, and what agreements (such as a data processing agreement) you need in place.
 Your organisation's data-protection rules take precedence over any convenience.